chop-dbhi/redcap-repeat/README.md

 ## Repeating fields

 RedCap does not support the ability to specify that a given field repeats a variable number of times.
 For example, specifyng a list of medications requires creating a number of medicine fields and various complex branching schemes.
-Preprocess can help.
+The preprocess can help.

 ### The Basics